|Std. Power||Not Available|

-In a word, the mission for the GT54 was to be the fastest, best-looking, most functional 54 convertible on the market at a compelling price.
+In a word, the mission for the GT54 is to be the fastest, best-looking, most functional 54 convertible on the market at a compelling price.

 Hatteras has designed an island-style galley for the GT54 and 63.
 Combined with a dinette and lounge, it turns the deckhouse into a comfortable saloon.
 The galley "up" leaves room below for three staterooms: and one with a pair of singles, ideal for crew.
 The flying bridge layout has been used for years and is hard to improve upon.

-*Solid fiberglass bottom.
+*Solid Fiberglass Bottom.
 While it would certainly be easy to use balsa core in the bottom and on the hull sides to make its boats lighter, that wouldn't be consistent with the hull-strength and reliability upon which Hatteras has built its reputation.
 (All Hatteras hulls do not budge on this point.
-The fact that the first Hatteras convertible ever built -- which was 52 years ago -- is still in service, makes the case.)
-Even above the water line in the hull Hatteras does not use balsa core, preferring instead a solid, closed cell foam core.
+The fact that the first Hatteras convertible ever built -- which was 54 years ago -- is still in service, makes the case.)
+Even above the water line in the hull, Hatteras does not use balsa core, preferring instead a solid, closed cell foam core.
 At her keel the bottom of the GT54 has over 2" (5 cm) of solid fiberglass laminate.

 The long foredeck of the GT54 has ample space to mount a RIB and hydraulic davit for people who will use their boat for cruising as well as fishing.